anontechnology/documentation/docs/libraries.md

   ```
 ### Retrieving an Attribute of an Entity or User

-Retrieves a single specified attribute for the specified entity or user.
+Retrieves a single specified [Attribute](/glossary/attribute) for the specified entity or user.
 Returns a UserAttribute object from the User object, or returns a list of Attributes from the Entity object.

 ``` java
   // Retrieving specific attribute for a user